 Phil Livermore and I wrote a piece for The Conversation on Why the Earth’s magnetic poles could be about to swap places – and how it would affect us

-I have presented on the Earth, planets, and magnetic fields to: the Pint of Science festival, Leeds City Museum Cafe Scientifique, Cumberland Geologocial Society, Astronomical Society of Glasgow, Geological Society of Glasgow, Leeds Geological Association, Manchester Museum of Science and Industry, and various regional schools through the Junior Cafe Scientifique program.
+I have presented on the Earth, planets, and magnetic fields to: the University of the Third Age, Pint of Science festival, Leeds City Museum Cafe Scientifique, Cumberland Geologocial Society, Astronomical Society of Glasgow, Geological Society of Glasgow, Leeds Geological Association, Manchester Museum of Science and Industry, and various regional schools through the Junior Cafe Scientifique program.

 Research groups and institutes